 Understand existing business process and seek opportunities for business process improvement

 Until you have understood the existing business process, you are not ready.
 Employees may not know that what they are doing is atypical.
 Roll up your sleeves and talk to the people who do the work.
 Remember the devil is in the details.
 Along the way, your value add is in identifying ways to improve business process.
 Every problem is an opportunity in a new system.
+In our experience, organizations that skip this step end up selecting a system that automates their existing inefficiencies rather than eliminating them.

 Define requirements

 Defining requirements is the most important factor in a successful selection of a new system.
 Requirements should be unambiguous, clear, accurate and complete.
 The more ambiguous the requirement, the more interpretation in whether a particular vendor meets the requirement.
+Vague requirements also give vendors room to overstate their fit — which surfaces as painful surprises after contract signing.

 Don’t waste time on basic functionality

 ERP softwares have matured to the point where the basics are done well.
 Focus only on the requirements that are unique or could vary by vendor.
+If a requirement is something every modern ERP handles — standard GL, basic inventory, sales order processing — strike it from the critical list and spend your evaluation time on the requirements that actually differentiate vendors.

 Prioritize

 Not all requirements are created equally.
 Use a numbering system such as “5” = critical, “4” = very high, “3” = high, “2” = medium, “1” = low.
 If you have mostly “5”s, there is something wrong.
 We target 20% to be critical.
+This discipline forces honest conversations about what the business actually needs versus what individual stakeholders want — and it is one of the most valuable things an independent consultant brings to the process.

 Manage scope, budget and timing

-Project management is also a key factor in predicting success of any ERP selection project.
+Project management is also a key factor in predicting success of any ERP software selection project.
 Project management includes management of scope, budget and timing.
 It starts with software selection, but the rubber hits the road during the implementation.

 Change management

 Recognize the significant amount of employee knowledge and seek out their input.
 At the same time, you are effectively including them in the process and mitigating resistance to change.
 Just like project management, change management starts in the software selection project but becomes critical in the ERP implementation process.
+The organizations that struggle most with change management are the ones that treated selection as an IT project rather than a business transformation.

 Assign an internal champion